OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:9

-Ben-deker, in Makaz and Shaalbim, and Beth-shemesh, and Elon-beth-hanan;
+Ben-deker, in Makaz, Shaalbim, Beth-shemesh, and Elon-beth-hanan;

 ## 1 Kings 4:10